 Trade effluent is any liquid waste that is discharged into our sewers from a business or industrial process, excluding domestic sewage such as that from toilets, bathing or handwashing.
 We need to control anything like this entering public sewers, so it’s safely handled and treated before it's returned to the environment.

 For non-household customers, such as businesses, charities or public sector organisations, your retailer should be your first point of contact.
 You can find more information on the Market Operator Services Ltd (MOSL) website.

 By law, our consent is needed for any discharge of trade effluent into our sewerage network, and to comply with this you’ll need to use the following guidance.

-We’re aware that a number of pubs and restaurants may need to dispose of beer or cider during the current coronavirus outbreak.
+We’re aware that a number of pubs and restaurants may need to dispose of beer or cider as a result of coronavirus.
 If you don’t tell us about your plans before doing so, this is likely to put a severe strain on our sewage treatment process and could cause pollution to the environment.

 However, we realise this is an unprecedented period and want to work with companies to try to help.
 If you’re considering disposing of beer or cider via the public sewer system it’s important that you contact us, as you could be committing an offence under the Water Industry Act 1991.

 We’ve put the following temporary process in place: